Occupational Therapy OT

 What Do You Need to Become an Occupational Therapist?

-Schooling for occupational therapy, like at an institution such as USAHS, will teach you how to do a hands-on assessment and train you with the skills to perform treatment.
+Schooling for occupational therapy, at an institution like the University of St. Augustine for Health Sciences (USAHS), will teach you how to do a hands-on assessment and train you with the skills to perform treatment.
 OTs often have strong communication skills and know how to work effectively in teams.
-They are usually creative problem-solvers and design customized solutions for clients.
+They are typically creative problem solvers who design customized client solutions.
 They also often have empathy for their clients and display flexibility and patience.

 OTs work with people with cognitive and physical challenges.
-While this can sometimes be stressful, it’s important to practice patience, compassion and kindness to help your clients reach their goals.
+While this can sometimes be stressful, it’s key to practice patience, compassion and kindness to help your clients reach their goals.

 What Are the Benefits of Becoming an Occupational Therapist?

-Occupational therapy is a field that continues to grow, with a projected 9,800 job openings per year.3 Many employers offer flexible part-time or PRN (as needed) work.
+Occupational therapy is a field that continues to grow, with a projected 10,200 job openings for occupational therapists per year, on average, over the decade.3 Many employers offer flexible part-time or PRN (as needed) work.
 Working as an OT is also rewarding because you help people improve their quality of life.
 Once you complete schooling for occupational therapy and earn your degree, you can build your creative niche within the field or open a private practice.

 Benefits of working as an occupational therapist.